jpcmf/gobarber/README.md

 # Build Setup

-The project requires [Node.js](https://nodejs.org/) to run locally.
+The project requires [Node.js](https://nodejs.org/) and [Docker](https://docs.docker.com/install/) to run locally.

 ## :coffee: Back-end

-After clone the repository go to the folder `backend` and install the dependencies.
+After clone the repository go to the `backend` folder and install the dependencies.

 ```bash
 # install dependencies